 He's drawing criticism for this.

-You know, of course, the Tuskegee Airmen, a heroic group of African American World War II pilots, these unbelievable people.
+You know, of course, the Tuskegee Airmen, a heroic group of African-American World War II pilots, these unbelievable people.

-And speaking of, you know, the reluctance of COVID vaccines, Biden said it's harder to get African Americans initially vaccinated because it used to be that they experimented on them.
+And speaking of, you know, reluctance of COVID vaccines, Biden said it's harder to get African Americans initially vaccinated because it used to be that they experimented on them, the Tuskegee Airmen and others.

-Now, the Tuskegee syphilis experiment involved withholding Treatment from African American men.
+Now, the Tuskegee syphilis experiment involved withholding treatment from African American men.

-This is a repugnant.
+This is repugnant.

 This is evil what happened.